-Meet Tammy Hall, Wild Bunch sustainable British flowers founder (listed in our directory here)
+Meet Tammy Hall, Wild Bunch Flowers founder (Wild Bunch Flowers is listed in our directory here)

 It was Tammy’s kind invitation for me to join her Spring Flower workshop that first brought me to her sustainable British flower business Wild Bunch.
 As soon as I started looking through the beautiful images of her flower farm on the Welsh borders I was definitely in.
-I’ll be sharing my day at the workshop soon, but in the meantime, I wanted to know more about the story behind Wild Bunch and so I asked Tammy to share one or two of her inspirations, seasonal loves and simple pleasures.
+I’ll be sharing my day at the workshop soon, but in the meantime, I wanted to know more so I asked Tammy Hall, Wild Bunch Flowers founder to share one or two of her inspirations, seasonal loves and simple pleasures.
 I hope you enjoy discovering them as much as I did !
 X

-Please describe what you do and tell us a little bit about your story
+Tammy, please tell us a little bit about the Wild Bunch Flowers story

 I grew up in Australia and spent my childhood outdoors horse riding, camping, walking, skiing in the bush.
 I always dreamed of being a cowgirl or long distance train driver because I loved being in big landscapes.
 Instead I ended up studying architecture, and worked as an architect for twelve years.
 Through this work I focused on visualizing our place in our environment.

 City life didn’t feel a long term option so I would spend weekends away camping and paragliding in the Welsh, Shropshire and Herefordshire landscape.
 This is where I met my partner James, a farmer.
 I moved to live on his family farm in 2005 and commuted to Birmingham and Shrewsbury to continue working as an architect.
 But it felt completely wrong living in the most beautiful landscape and spending hours commuting to the city.